DarshiniSP/Reverie/README.md

 An 8-domain life framework (Health, Career, Relationships, Learning, Creativity, Finance, Home, Personal) with four entity types: Plans (domain-level buckets that group related goals and give your work a sense of direction), Journeys (time-bound goals broken into milestones, designed for things that take months rather than days), Routines (recurring practices that auto-generate tasks on a schedule so you never have to re-enter them), and Tasks (individual work units that carry metadata like priority, energy cost, size, and due date).
 Tasks can exist independently or as part of larger structures like routines, journeys, and plans, allowing the system to understand both isolated actions and long-term behavioural patterns across life domains.

 ### Intelligence:
-Lumina, an AI companion that runs proactively in the background every 6 hours.
-It detects long-term patterns in your behaviour that might otherwise go unnoticed, and surfaces personalised nudges and a daily briefing without any user action required.
-It also supports conversational task capture and semantic search over your past notes.
+Lumina is an AI companion that runs periodically in the background.
+It identifies behavioural patterns across your activity that may not be immediately visible, and generates personalised nudges and a daily briefing.
+It also supports conversational task capture and semantic search across past notes.

 ### Reflection:
-A Growth Mindset Engine that measures resilience and recovery, not just streaks.
-It records behavioral events (missed, rescheduled, recovered, abandoned), generates confidence-scored insights from 30-day histories, and surfaces patterns in how you actually work, not how you intended to work.
+A Growth Mindset Engine that focuses on resilience and recovery rather than streaks.
+It logs behavioural events such as missed, rescheduled, recovered, and abandoned actions, and generates confidence-scored insights based on 30-day behavioural history.
+It surfaces patterns in how you actually work, rather than how you intended to work.

 Reverie is built on the idea that people often struggle not because they lack motivation, but because they lack clear visibility into their own behaviour.